Community Schoolyard Renovation Application

 How does scoring work?

-Schools will be scored out of 100 points, based on the following criteria: commitment, readiness, area of need, vision.
-Partnerships, availability of resources.
-See the full list of FAQs for further details.
+Schools will be scored out of 100 points, based on the following criteria: commitment, readiness, area of need, vision, partnerships, availability of resources.
+See the scoring matrix for further details.

 How is this program funded?